Itminan30/mir-info-system/README.md

 ## Features
 - User authentication (Sign up/Sign in)
-- Posting and managing tweets
+- Posting and Editing tweets
-- Following and interacting with other users
+- Following other users
 - Commenting on tweets

 ---